 Interactive sessions include table talks and poster presentations.
 Table talks are 1-hour long and will be held in person with three presenters, a session chair, and audience members seated around a large table.
 After a round of brief introductions, each table talk will be 7 minutes long followed by 8 minutes of discussion time.
-Table talks will be given without AV support.
+Table talks will be given without any specific AV support, though presenters may use a tablet or notebook computer as a visual aid>.
 In-person poster sessions are 90 minutes long and involve placement of authors with their posters in assigned locations to interact with conference attendees.
 Images of the posters may be viewed through the conference website.
 Virtual poster presenters will be assigned to a 1-hour online session.
-Each virtual poster presenters may use their poster or up to 5 slides including a title slide.
+Each virtual poster presentation will be 7 minutes long followed by 8 minutes of discussion time.
+Virtual poster presenters may use their poster or up to 5 slides including a title slide during their presentation.